nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 **npwm** - says how many PWM channels are available.

-You can see there are two PWM channels available from this PWM controller/chip by using `cat`:
+You can see there are two PWM channels available from C.H.I.P.
+Pro's PWM controller/chip by using `cat`:

 ```
 cd /sys/class/pwm/pwmchip0